EB5 investment financing can be an ideal source of capital for real estate projects.

 How to Find EB5 Investors for Your Business

-Business owners have long benefited from investor capital provided by foreign investors through the EB 5 Immigrant Investor Program.
 Funds from this source are often available at below-market rates.
-Therefore, subscribing EB 5 investors can be an ideal way for businesses to raise funds.
+Therefore, subscribing to EB-5 investors can be an ideal way for businesses to raise funds.

-What Is The EB 5 Program?
+What Is The EB-5 Program?

-The EB 5 program was established by Congress in 1990 to stimulate the economy by encouraging foreign investment in U.S enterprises to create jobs for American workers.
-Foreign nationals who invest in an eligible new commercial enterprise (NCE) earn permanent resident status (Green Cards) for themselves and their immediate family members.
+The EB-5 program was established by Congress in 1990 to stimulate the economy by encouraging foreign investment in U.S. enterprises to create jobs for American workers.

-There are two key requirements of an EB5 investment.
+There are two key requirements of an EB-5 investment.
 Firstly, the immigrant investor must invest at least $800,000 in the NCE if it is in a targeted employment area (TEA) or at least $1,050,000 if the investment is outside a TEA.

-A TEA is a rural area or an area that has unemployment of at least 150% of the U.S. national average.
-EB5AN has developed a national TEA map that shows whether a prospective EB 5 project is located in a TEA.
+EB5AN has developed a national TEA map that shows whether a prospective EB-5 project is located in a TEA.

-The second key requirement under the EB 5 program is that the investment creates and sustains at least ten full-time positions for U.S. workers for a minimum of two years.
+This means that it must create and sustain at least ten full-time positions for U.S. workers for at least two years.

-There are two investment models under the EB5 program.
-The investor can invest directly in an EB5 project or pool their funds with other investors in a project sponsored by a regional center.
-Regional centers are United States Citizenship and Immigration Services (USCIS)-approved entities that manage EB 5 capital across multiple projects.
+There are two investment models under the EB-5 program.
+Investors can invest directly in an EB-5 project or pool their funds with others toward a project sponsored by a regional center.

 In contrast to the direct investment model, multiple investors can pool their funds in a regional center project but will typically have less control over the business than their direct investor counterparts.
-Large real estate development projects and NCEs that require significant amounts of funding are typically sponsored by a regional center.
-The regional center program has proven to be the preferred model for EB 5 investors.

 EB5 investment capital has created thousands of jobs and strengthened the U.S. economy.

-How the EB 5 Program Has Benefited the U.S. Economy
+How the EB-5 Program Has Benefited the U.S. Economy

-• $10.98 billion in EB 5 funding was made through EB5 regional centers – approximately 2% of all foreign investment into the U.S.
+• $10.98 billion in EB-5 funding was made through EB-5 regional centers – approximately 2% of all foreign investment into the U.S.

 • The remaining third largely comprised capital investment in: